Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

+\review{Our choice of the ground cost function $c$ penalizes discrepancies in both the observation error component (with a usual $l_2$ norm in finite-dimensional Euclidean space) and the stochastic process component (with a Hilbert space norm), which to our knowledge, is novel in the literature on DRO.
+Allowing the adversary to modify the distribution of the additive noise $\epsilon_i$ can also be understood in part as compensating for the misspecification of the nominal forward operator $T$ \cite{kennedy2001bayesian}.
+One technical reason that we chose optimal transport cost instead of e.g. relative entropy or any other criterion that requires the existence of a likelihood ratio is that $P$ and $P_0$ can have different support, which is needed when dealing with non-parametric models and permits adversarial distributions with different smoothness properties of the sample paths.}

-It is important to stress that our $\W$ depends on the specification of the function class $\mathcal{H}_w$, or equivalently on the Hilbert space norm $\|\cdot\|_{\mathcal{H}_w}$.
+It is important to stress that our definition of the Wasserstein distance $\W$ depends on the specification of the function class $\mathcal{H}_w$, or equivalently on the Hilbert space norm $\|\cdot\|_{\mathcal{H}_w}$.
 This dependence provides a convenient tool to control features such as the amount of roughness or smoothness that the adversary is allowed to inject in the sample path of the process $b$ (and hence of $u$).
 Intuitively speaking, the sequence $w$ puts different penalties on the mass transportation of different ``modes'' of the spectral decomposition of the sample path of $b$.
-For example, if the sequence $w$ increases to infinity slowly, then the adversary is under-penalized for moving mass corresponding to the higher ``modes,'' resulting in rougher sample paths of $b$.
-The modeling of the behavior of the adversary thus conveniently reduces to the specification of the Hilbert norm $\|\cdot\|_{\mathcal{H}_w}$.
+For example, if the sequence $w$ increases to infinity slowly, the adversary is under-penalized for moving mass corresponding to the higher ``modes,'' resulting in rougher sample paths of $b$.
+The modeling of the adversary's behavior thus conveniently reduces to the specification of the Hilbert norm $\|\cdot\|_{\mathcal{H}_w}$.

 We impose a final compatibility assumption between the operator $T$ and the adversarial cost introduced.